-HjE was one of the pioneers of Sanskrit in Sweden.
-His translations of Sanskrit classics are philologically accurate and thorough, but not always literally appreciable.
+Edgren was one of the pioneers of Sanskrit in Sweden.
+According to Charpentier his translations of Sanskrit classics are philologically accurate and thorough, but not always literally appreciable.
 His grammar was a good elementary guide in the spirit of Whitney.

-– “De codicibus nonnullis Indicis, qui in bibliotheca universitatis Lundensis asservantur”, Lunds universitets årsskrift 19, 1883.
+– “De codicibus nonnullis Indicis, qui in bibliotheca universitatis Lundensis asservantur”, Lund universitets årsskrift 19, 1883, 7 p.

 – “Indiens sagor på vandring genom världen”, Nordisk Tidskrift 1884.